As a volunteer at a local hospital while she was still in high school, Linda D. Leary, M.D., provided play therapy to young patients.

 At the South Texas Comprehensive Epilepsy Center at University Hospital, the child will undergo an MRI and an EEG so Dr. Leary can determine what part of the brain is involved in the seizures.
 The best course of treatment can be settled upon once the doctor knows the type of seizure a child is experiencing.

-The South Texas Comprehensive Epilepsy Center, which is a partnership between University Health System and UT Medicine San Antonio, is the only center to receive a Level 4 designation in San Antonio.
+The South Texas Comprehensive Epilepsy Center, which is a partnership between University Health System and UT Health San Antonio, is the only center to receive a Level 4 designation in San Antonio.
 Level 4 is the highest accreditation a center can receive from the National Association of Epilepsy Centers.